drave23/BattleshipGame/README.md

   - java -cp battleship-1.0.jar Main

 ## Game steps:
- -  Insert board size and place your ships.
+ - Insert board size and place your ships in this format: number,number. for example: 3,3
  - Insert 'H' for horizontal and 'V' for vertical.
  - Insert coordinate in this format: number,number. for example: 3,3 (the coordinate represents the top left ship corner).

-### Game menu:
+## Game menu:
-- 1.Start a new game
+ 1. Start a new game
-- 2.Hit a ship
+ 2. Hit a ship
-- 3.Statistics
+ 3. Statistics
-- 4.Show board
+ 4. Show board
-- 5.Quit
+ 5. Quit